rsdn/CodeJam/PerfTests/docs/ConfigurationSystem.md

 [TOC]

+> **WARNING**
+>
+> Please do not use the BenchmarkDotNet config attributes for competitions. *--As it is for now--* they are unsupported and result behavior is undefined.

 CodeJam.PerfTests configuration uses almost same approach the BenchmarkDotNet does.
 However, there are additions aimed to ease configuration of large projects with hundreds or thousands of perftests.
 Here's how it works:

 ## Attribute annotations